 Even those who see the current crisis of liberal democracy through the prism of ‘populism’ accept that it is, at least in part, a reaction to the growth of non-majoritarian institutions in the context of neoliberalism and what Dani Rodrik has called ‘hyper-globalization’.
 Another way of putting this is that, in political as well as economic terms, liberalism has gone too far.

-Within in the EU, the shift from the ‘popular’ to the ‘constitutional’ pillar of liberal democracy has gone even further than in the rest of the world in the last 40 years Within in the EU, integration has gone even further than in the rest of the world in the last 40 years – and with it a shift from the ‘popular’ to the ‘constitutional’ pillar of liberal democracy– and with it.
+Within in the EU, the shift from the ‘popular’ to the ‘constitutional’ pillar of liberal democracy has gone even further than in the rest of the world in the last 40 years.
 Perhaps the most extreme example of this is the statement by former German finance minister Wolfgang Schäuble (at the height of the euro crisis) , that “elections cannot be allowed to change economic policy”.

 In this context, those who argue for a restoration of popular sovereignty relative to non-majoritarian institutions are not necessarily ‘illiberal’.
 However unrealistic this may be, they want to return to an earlier version of liberalism – or develop a new kind of liberalism in which the balance between popular sovereignty and non-majoritarian institutions is restored.